dagfs/dagfs.github.io/projects/pareto/index.md

 Each topic will receive it's own sub-page where working notes will be collected.
 It will be a place to go for deeper exploration of each topic.
 The summary of each topic will be brought back to this page as to provide a singe page resource.

+What should every team know and do regarding these topics?

 ## Topics in software development (January)

 The first part of Project Pareto was identifying topics to explore.
 The following chapters where the identified topics.